harvard-lil/capstone/capstone/capweb/templates/docs/02_site_features/05_trends.md

 {# ==============> KEYBOARD NAVIGATION <============== #}
 # Keyboard navigation

-The graph is keyboard accessible.
+The graph is keyboard-accessible.
 With the graph selected, press:

 Keyboard Navigation Commands: